Carteret County Detention Facility

 Satellite View of Carteret County Detention Facility

-The Carteret Co is a detention center located at 306 Craven St Beaufort, NC which is operated locally by the Carteret County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
-Most of the sentenced inmates are here for less than two years.
-Carteret County accepts inmates from surrounding towns, Beaufort Police Department, and the US Marshal's Service.
+The Carteret Co Jail, located at 306 Craven St in Beaufort, NC, is a secure detention center operated by the Carteret County Sheriff's Office.
+This facility primarily houses individuals awaiting trial or sentencing, typically for less than two years.
+It accepts inmates from various jurisdictions, including surrounding towns, municipalities, the US Marshal's Service, and the Beaufort Police Department.

 Inmate Locator